nilshenrich/DS18B20_cpp/README.md

 ## Installation

-This library can be installed this way:
+The library can be installed this way:

 1. Clone git repository
 1. Create Makefile to compile code